Manila hostage crisis: Negotiations

 Almost an hour later, six Hong Kong tourists were freed: an elderly couple, a woman with two young children, and a 12-year-old boy.
 Two Filipino photographers boarded the bus as volunteer hostages in exchange for the releases.

 By noon, three additional hostages, including the Filipino tour guide and the two photographers who volunteered to be taken hostage, had also been released.
 TV5 news anchor Erwin Tulfo remained in contact with Mendoza, while superintendent Orlando Yebra and chief inspector Romeo Salvador led negotiations.
 Seventeen people remained on the bus.
 By this time, television channels all over the world were interrupting their programs with non-stop live coverage of the hostage situation.
 Philippine television stations ABS-CBN, GMA, TV5 and government-run NBN (now PTV), as well as Hong Kong television station TVB, and television news channels RT, Al Jazeera, France 24, BBC World News, MSNBC, Fox News Channel, and CNN, all provided live coverage.
 However, because the news networks were filming police activity, and the bus was equipped with a television, the gunman was able to watch the police action and determine the locations of snipers.
 At around 2 pm, Mendoza posted several notes on the windows, which read "A big mistake to correct.
 A big wrong decision", "Big deal will start after 3:00 pm today" and "3:00 pm Today deadlock".

 Shortly after sundown, the Office of the Ombudsman denied Mendoza's request to be reinstated to the police force, but assured him that his case would be reopened.
 Manila Vice-Mayor Isko Moreno delivered the Ombudsman's letter to the hostage scene.
 Mendoza called the Ombudsman's decision "garbage", claiming that it did not answer his demands.
-Mayor Lim later claimed on local radio that authorities had agreed to reinstate Mendoza to bring an end to the crisis, but had not been able to deliver the message due to bad traffic.
+Mayor Lim later claimed on local radio that authorities had agreed to reinstate Mendoza to bring an end to the crisis, but had not been able to deliver the message due to bad traffic congestion.

 When the Manila Police District (MPD) SWAT team arrived, Mendoza declared in a radio interview with DZXL that he would kill the passengers if the SWAT team did not leave.
 His brother, SPO2 Gregorio Mendoza, walked out after trying to negotiate with him.
 He urged Mendoza to surrender peacefully, saying, "Nothing [bad] will happen here."
 Gregorio Mendoza was then arrested for breaching the exclusion zone while carrying a gun, as he did not have the MPD's approval to assist in the negotiations.
 President Aquino later said that the gunman's brother had contributed to the deterioration of the situation by fanning Mendoza's hatred of the negotiators.